ta-data-bcn/Project-Week-1-Build-Your-Own-Game/README.md

 ## Project Description

-In this project, i will create my first python-based software!
+In this project, I will create my first python-based software!
 I will create a TicTacToe game that interacts with the user, using functions and other basic python resources.

 ## Rules